Department of English

 - ENGL 480 Creative Writing Portfolio (3, AS NEEDED)

-Once you've earned credit in ENGL 221, you can apply for a publishing internship at Border Crossing or Snowdrifts by permission of the instructor in either fiction or poetry.
+Once you've earned credit in ENGL 223, you can apply for a publishing internship in fiction, nonfiction, or poetry at Snowdrifts or Border Crossing by permission of the instructor.
 Please note that you must perform satisfactorily during the fall internship in a genre in order to progress to the internship in that genre for the spring, and the internship series must be taken in sequence:

 - ENGL 399 Internship in Fiction Journals (1, FALL)